 Mitigating the impact of extraordinary personal circumstances on academic careers

-They are expected to develop and agree on a plan to achieve research independence and sustainability with their supervisor and Head/Director and to apply for external research funding during this term.
+Fellows retain their existing appointment with the Faculty for the duration of the Fellowship, and are expected to develop and agree on a plan to achieve research independence and sustainability with their supervisor and Department/Centre Head, and to apply for external research funding during this term.